aws-samples/aws-modernization-with-aqua/content/configure_aqua/deploy_aqua/deploy_internal_aqua.md

 ```

 {{% notice info %}}
 Make sure that you have the Registry login and license.
+For the AWS Workshop you will be provided with a username and password.
 {{% /notice %}}

 ```shell